-The anelastic properties of mantle materials are not as well constrained by laboratory measurements.
-Therefore, the anelastic correction is a large source of uncertainties in the temperatureseismic velocity conversion.
+The anelastic properties of mantle materials are not as well constrained by laboratory measurements as the elastic properties.
+Therefore, the anelastic correction is a large source of uncertainty in the temperature-seismic velocity conversion.
 To quantify the effect of the errors in the anelastic parameters, we calculated seismic velocities for two different values of A in equation (A11).
 The results for A = 0.049 and A = 0.074 are shown in Figure 3 with solid and dotted lines, respectively.
-At 1500 °C, changing A by 50% results in almost a 10% variation of the shear velocity, which means the uncertainties due to the anelastic correction are large at high temperatures, but are probably negligible at temperatures below about 1100 °C.
+At 1500 °C, changing A by 50% results in almost a 10% variation of the shear velocity.
+This means that the uncertainties due to the anelastic correction are large at high temperatures, but are negligible at temperatures below about 1100 °C.